Human rights in Saudi Arabia: Freedom of press and communication

 Speech, the press and other forms of communicative media, including television and radio broadcasting and Internet reception, are actively censored by the government to prevent political dissent and anything deemed, by the government, to be offensive to Wahhabi culture or Islamic morality.

 In 2008, a prominent Saudi blogger and reformist, Fouad al-Farhan, was jailed for posting comments online that were critical of Saudi business, religious and media figures, signifying a move by the government to step up its censorship of the Internet within its borders.
 He was released on 26 April 2008.

 Online social media has increasingly come under government scrutiny for dealing with the "forbidden" topics.
 In 2010 a Saudi man was fined and given jail time for his sexually suggestive YouTube video production.
 That same year another man was also jailed and ordered to pay a fine for boasting about his sex life on television.

 D+Z, a magazine focused on development, reports that hundreds were arrested in order to limit freedom of expression.
 Many of these individuals were held without trial and in secret.
 The torture of these prisoners was also found to be prevalent.

 On 17 December 2012, blogger Raif Badawi was charged with apostasy, which carries the death penalty.
-Badawi is the editor and of co-founder of Free Saudi Liberals, a website for religious discussion.
+Badawi is the editor and co-founder of Free Saudi Liberals, a website for religious discussion.
 The organization Human Rights Watch has called for charges against him to be dropped.
 He had been sentenced to seven years in prison and 600 lashes for "insulting Islam", but this sentence was changed to 1,000 lashes, 10 years in prison, and additionally a fine of 1,000,000 Saudi riyals.
 The lashes are due to be administered every Friday for 20 weeks, 50 lashes at a time, but have not continued past the first flogging.
 The second flogging has been postponed more than twelve times; previous postponements were for health reasons, but the reason behind the most recent postponement is unknown.

 Saudi novelist and political analyst Turki al-Hamad was arrested 24 December 2012 after a series of tweets on religion and other topics.
 The arrest was ordered by Saudi Interior Minister Prince Muhammad bin Nayef; however the charges against al-Hamad were not announced.
 He has since been freed.

 In 2014 and 2015, a team of Saudi agents allegedly infiltrated Twitter and stole proprietary and sensitive personal data from the American social media platform, in order to unmask anonymous dissidents of Saudi Arabia.

 Abdullah al-Hamid was imprisoned seven times for supporting the establishment of a constitutional monarchy in Saudi Arabia.
-He had been serving an 11-year jail sentence from 2013 until his death in April of 2020.
+He had been serving an 11-year jail sentence from 2013 until his death in April 2020.

-In July 2015, Waleed Abulkhair, a prominent human rights lawyer, founder of Monitor of Human Rights in Saudi Arabia and recipient of 2012 of the Palm prize for human rights, was sentenced to 15 years of prison by a special criminal court in Riyadh for vague offences such as "setting up an unlicensed organization".
+In July 2015, Waleed Abulkhair, a prominent human rights lawyer, founder of Monitor of Human Rights in Saudi Arabia and recipient of 2012 of the Palm prize for human rights, was sentenced to 15 years of prison by a special criminal court in Riyadh for vague offenses such as "setting up an unlicensed organization".